dsbowen/Hemlock/docs_md/setup/win.md

 **Read everything until STOP before downloading or installing anything.**

-You can <a href="https://www.python.org/downloads/" target="_blank">download the latest version of python here</a>.
+You can <a href="https://www.python.org/downloads/" target="_blank">download python here</a>.
+If possible, download python3.6.

-However, I recommend an earlier version, python3.6.
-[Download python3.6 here](https://www.python.org/ftp/python/3.6.8/python-3.6.8.exe).
-Then, click on the file you just downloaded to install it.

 Why do I recommend 3.6 instead of the latest version of python?
 Because heroku, my recommended method of app deployment, uses python3.6, meaning that if you develop in python3.7+ and deploy in python3.6, you may encounter compatibility issues.
+Anecdotally, I've found downloading legacy version of python is a pain, so if you're having trouble, just download the latest python and make a mental note to double check that your survey works when you deploy it.

 **When you start the python installer, you'll see an *Add Python to PATH* option on the first page.
 Make sure to select this option.**